How horror streamer Shudder keeps killing with original content

 Shudder 2.0

-Engler arrived at Shudder while the platform was midmetamorphosis.
-It was an AMC initiative known internally as “Shudder 2.0,” which involved wading into original content and possibly zooming out to other genres.
+Engler arrived at Shudder while the platform was mid-metamorphosis.
+It was an AMC Networks initiative known internally as “Shudder 2.0,” which involved wading into original content and possibly zooming out to other genres.
 Engler ran with the first idea, shepherding Shudder’s first-ever original series, Creepshow, into production later that year.
 (It recently got picked up for a fourth season.)
 But he pushed back against the second idea.
 Horror is a big enough sandbox to play in, he reasoned, that Shudder need not include Asian action flicks and other movies that fall into the genre broadly known as genre.

 “What I did [was] validate a lot of their earlier thinking that they were unsure about, because they didn’t have the sort of tenure in genre that I had,” Engler says.
 “They’d been having some success, but it was a very small service at the time.
 They were casting about in other directions to see if maybe they should push one way or the other.
 Really what I did is say, ‘Listen, you guys are doing it.
 We just need to do more of it: bigger, better, faster.'”

-After paring down any trace of genre-expansion, Engler and company ramped up original productions.
+After paring down any trace of genre expansion, Engler and company ramped up original productions.
 Zimmerman was taken at the time by a book called Horror Noire that focused on how and which Black filmmakers had contributed to the genre historically.
-Engler encouraged the curator to turn the book into a documentary, and he made it happen.
-The film premiered in 2019, and later spawned a narrative anthology of the same name.
+Engler encouraged the curator to turn the book into a documentary, and he made it happen, with filmmakers Xavier Burgin, Ashlee Blackwell, and Phil Nobile Jr. The film premiered in 2019, and later spawned a narrative anthology of the same name.
 Cursed Films, a documentary series about productions so troubled they border on supernatural—think: Poltergeist—followed in 2020.
 (Its second season premieres in April.)

 The real surge, however, was in original movies.

 First came Revenge, which was already in the works when Engler arrived.
 Before a rough cut of the French film was even assembled, footage made its way to the Shudder team, which by then included Emily Gotto, London-based VP of global acquisitions.
 It was a brutal, stylish chiller whose themes resonated with the #MeToo moment, which was then in full bloom.
 Shudder splashed out on acquiring the title, teaming up with Neon Films (Parasite) to get it in theaters before moving to the platform.
-Revenge was a hit with Shudder viewers and continues to be a draw to this day.
+On its release, Revenge proved a hit with Shudder viewers, and continues to be a draw to this day.
 Its director, Coralie Fargeat, is now working on a movie for Universal called The Substance, starring Margaret Qualley, Demi Moore, and Ray Liotta.

 “Branching out into original films was our way of being able to reverse engineer the marketplace and not allow the market to tell us what could or should be produced,” Gotto says.
 “But really it’s a way for us to take the lead and make sure that we’re financing those films we wanted Shudder subscribers to see.”